Parametric Studies

 You have the option to switch between combined results and the individual results of each case:

-- In the Results window, click on the Switch Results tab to display a list of all computed cases.
+- In the Results window, click on the Switch Results tab in the upper left corner to display a list of all computed cases.

-- Clicking on the Visualization box will take you directly to the combined results view, allowing for a convenient overview and comparison of all cases.
+- Clicking on the Results section on the right side menu will take you directly to the combined results view, allowing for a convenient overview and comparison of all cases.